Review of the Album "Versus" by Swedish Thrash Metal Band The Haunted

 Swedish thrash metal veterans The Haunted may have reached their finest moment as a band with their 2006 album called The Dead Eye.
 In 2008, they released the album called "Versus" and vocalist Peter Dolving would make his return for this one as well.
 I just finished listening to the song Bury Your Dead which is without a doubt one of the finest songs in the history of this band.
 If you enjoyed that album from these Swedish veterans, then Versus should be a good listening experience.

-How Are the Songs?
+How Are the Songs On the Album "Versus?"

 In the early stages of the album Versus, the melody is clearly present and this is a bonus for any thrash metal band.
 So far, this album is not a mixed bag but rather a strong statement made by this band.
 Little Cage stylistically sounds to me a bit like the band Arch Enemy.
 These bands are both from Sweden and its really no surprise at all that they are so good musically.
 In terms of melodic thrash metal, I have to put this band near the top where they deserve to be.
 Every album from these guys is good enough to be at least a decent album.